mark-schuegraf/fuzzing-with-grammar-variants-experiment/README.md

 ## Running the Pipeline

 1. Install Java 11
-2. Pull the `transformations` branch of [havrikov/tribble](https://projects.cispa.saarland/havrikov/tribble) and the `master` branch of [havrikov/subjects](https://projects.cispa.saarland/havrikov/subjects/)
+2. Pull the `master` branch of the transformation-mode-enhanced fork of the [havrikov/tribble](https://github.com/havrikov/tribble) fuzzer: [mark-schuegraf/tribble](https://github.com/mark-schuegraf/tribble) and the `master` branch of [havrikov/text-processing-java-projects](https://github.com/havrikov/text-processing-java-projects)
 3. Build the projects using `./gradlew build`
 4. Install python 3.8, for example using [pyenv](https://github.com/pyenv/pyenv)
 5. Install [pipenv](https://pipenv.pypa.io/)